ay-lab/FitHiChIP/README.md

 			Unzip the peak file, by applying the following command:

 				gunzip Sample.Peaks.gz

+**** Note: The peak file is applicable for the given test data.
+For any other test data, user needs to download the reference peak files from a reference site such as ENCODE.

-		3) MboI_hg19_RE_Fragments.bed.gz: Restriction fragments generated using MboI restriction enzyme on the reference genome 'hg19'
+		3) MboI_hg19_RE_Fragments.bed.gz: Restriction fragments generated using MboI restriction enzyme on the reference genome 'hg19'.

+**** Note: applying the restriction fragment file as a parameter is now optional !!!!
+**** User can keep the option blank (please refer to the configuration parameters below)
+**** however, if user requires computing the number of restriction sites involved in bins, he can provide the restriction fragment file as an input.

-			Extract the contents of this peak file, by applying the command:
+		For the current restriction fragment file, user can extract its contents by applying the command:

 				gunzip MboI_hg19_RE_Fragments.bed.gz